mike-ninja/assignment_notification_centre/README.md

 ### Some information

-Dummy data in /lib/data.ts for different notifications
+Dummy data in `/lib/data.ts` for an array notifications
-  - Task
+  - Tasks
-  - Reminder
+  - Reminders
-  - Comment
+  - Comments

 ### What was achieved